Rewind 12 months and Leon Goretzka was at the top of every manager’s Christmas wishlist.

 The signing of the former Bundesliga Team of the Season midfielder was a questionable one in itself with Die Roten already possessing a battalion of midfielders all competing for limited starting berths upon his arrival.

-Goretzka was greeted by Corentin Tolisso, Joshua Kimmich, Thiago Alcantara, Javi Martinez and James Rodriguez as the midfielders vying for the three central roles in Kovac’s favoured 4-1-4-1 system.
+Goretzka was greeted by Corentin Tolisso, Joshua Kimmich, Thiago Alcantara, Javi Martinez, James Rodriguez and Renato Sanches as the midfielders vying for the three central roles in Kovac’s favoured 4-1-4-1 system.

 When not warming the bench, the German has often been called upon to plug the gaps left by injuries and suspensions.

-The widely speculated unrest with Kovac was made public after Goretzka refused to deny rumours of dressing room spats between the players and their under fire boss.
+The widely speculated unrest with Kovac over the festive period was made public after Goretzka refused to deny rumours of dressing room spats between the players and their under fire boss.

 Injuries have also played their part in Goretzka’s struggles with an ongoing ankle problem preventing him from building up a consistent run in the starting XI.